MohamedElalawy/Embedded_Linux/CPP/Lecture_13/Templates.md

 ## Is tempates the smart way instead of function overloading????
-Good question 👍

-You’re right — **templates can often replace function overloading**, but it depends on the situation.
+ **templates can often replace function overloading**, but it depends on the situation.
 Let’s break it down:

 ---